 As you are still paying rent on a portion of the property, you remain a tenant of your landlord.

-This means you can be evicted on a number of grounds, such as failure to pay the rent, nuisance behaviour or sub-letting (see below).
+So, you can be evicted on many grounds, such as failure to pay rent, nuisance behaviour or sub-letting.

-Worse still, there is a real risk that if you are evicted you could lose the portion of the home that you have already ‘bought’, since you don’t own it in a fully legal sense until you have staircased up to 100 per cent.
+Worse still, there is a risk that if you are evicted, you could lose the portion of the home that you have already ‘bought’, since you don’t own it in a fully legal sense until you have staircased up to 100%.

-The housing association is not legally obliged to reimburse you for this if you are evicted – you are only legally entitled to be paid for your share upon the sale of the property.
+The housing association is not legally obliged to reimburse you if you are evicted – you are only legally entitled to be paid for your share on the sale of the property.

-This is why it’s vital to be sure that you can afford both your mortgage payments and your rent before embarking on shared ownership.
+This is why it’s vital to ensure you can afford your mortgage payments and rent before applying for shared ownership.

 2. Stamp duty

-As described above, you may not qualify for the first-time buyer exemption.
+As we mentioned above, you may not qualify for the first-time buyer exemption.